 Celebrate

 I think we would all benefit from celebrating more – big things and little things.
-Both work and personal life move so quickly it’s easy to forget to pause and celebrate the completion of a project or other accomplishment.
-Also, as psychiatrists, it makes sense to celebrate our patients’ achievements, too.
+Both work and personal life move so quickly that it’s easy to forget to pause and celebrate the completion of a project or other accomplishment.
+Also, as clinicians, it makes sense to celebrate our patients’ achievements, too.
 A note of caution though: some patients are uncomfortable celebrating because they fear relapses and setbacks, and don’t want to jinx themselves by celebrating good things that have happened.
 I usually say something to the effect of “Let’s celebrate your success.
 It may last or it may not, but it is here today, and that’s enough to stop and appreciate it”.
 It takes the pressure off.

 Negative Visualization

 This Stoic technique involves imagining negative outcomes, thereby “inoculating” yourself against the fear of their occurrence.
 I don’t have to do too much imagining these days: I’m at that stage in life where I now have friends and acquaintances dying every year.
 This makes it easy to imagine myself developing a serious illness and dying within a year.
 This, in turn, gives me a certain urgency and fearlessness about pursuing my life goals.
 It functions as an alternative to focusing on The Gap.
-I don’t beat myself up over my shortcomings but continue to strive to make every day’s activities meaningful and good, and count my blessings each and every day.
+I don’t beat myself up over my shortcomings but continue to strive to make every day’s activities meaningful and good, and count my blessings every day.

 Until next time.